Welcome from Miss Golawska

 - Inspire children to want to extend their learning.

 Each week, the children will be set 2 pieces of homework:

 All homework is set on a Friday and is due in the following Wednesday, unless stated otherwise.

 Every Friday, one or more tasks will be set on MyMaths for your child to complete by the following Wednesday.
 This will relate to the work they have been doing in class that week.
 It will either support their learning or provide an extension to what they have already learnt.

 Additional maths homework may be set from time to time to support personalised learning.

 If your child is unable to complete their My Maths homework at home, there are opportunities throughout the week at lunch times for this to be completed.
 For Year 6, this is a Tuesday lunch time.

 Learning times tables should be an ongoing task at home.
 It is fundamental that the children know their multiplication facts by heart as this provides an excellent foundation for their maths knowledge.
 Hit the button is a great game that the children can play to help with learning their times tables.

 Spelling homework will be sent home each week as well.
-This is set on a Tuesday and due in the following Monday.
 These spellings are linked to the Read Write Inc spelling programme that is followed in school.
 Your child will be set a list of 6 words each week – known as Jumping Orange words.
 These words are chosen based on the Year 5/6 National Curriculum spelling list.
 It is expected that they learn each spelling, find and write out the definition to each spelling and put each spelling into a sentence.
 There are further tasks, should your child want to complete these.
 It is very important for the children in year 6 to not only know how to spell each word but to know the meanings of these words and to be able to use them in the correct context.

 - What has happened so far?